kaiserpelagic/restrecord/README.md

 ```

 ### Configuration
-RestRecord can be configured by through RestRecordConfig class
+RestRecord can be configured through the RestRecordConfig class

 Configuration for Twitter's api v1.1 using oauth